Strongest Hearts squad list in years with three players for every position

 The Tynecastle side finished third in the Premiership last season and secured European league-stage football in the process.
 They also reached the semi-finals of both national cup competitions and will aim to improve on that record this term by lifting silverware.

 Naismith will assess every player available to him over the next few weeks, with pre-season friendlies to come, and faces the difficult decision of trying to keep them all happy.
-Here is a look at what options Hearts have in each area of the pitch, with some players able to play a number of different roles:
+One or two are expected to move on in order to guarantee regular game time.
+For now, here is a look at what options Hearts have in each area of the pitch, with some players able to play a number of different roles:

 1. Goalkeeper: